AntonioFM92/Django-API-REST/README.md

 # Django-API-REST
-API used in MyFoodList Kotlin application
+API to use in MyFoodList Kotlin app